lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.markdown

 A couple of weeks ago I had an interesting conversations with one of my team members.
 She confessed to me that she felt slow.
 I was pretty surprised but before moving on let me make a small premise: I hate the word performance.
-I'm not sure how this word feels to native speakers or to people who didn't work for Accenture.
-But to me, it sounds like "oh the gigantic pile of bullshit coming from the manager that has no clue, again."
-That's my usual reaction to the word and I don't like to use it at all because of this reason.
+I'm not sure how it feels to native speakers or to people who didn't work for Accenture.
+But to me, it sounds like "oh the gigantic pile of bullshit coming from that manager that has no clue.
+Again."
+That's my usual reaction to "performance" and that's why I don't like to use it.
 I must confess I tried to find a better word for a long time but I ended up settling down for programmers' performance when it comes about measuring our job.

 With this premise in mind, I told her I was surprised and then she asked me to tell her more.
 And that conversation lead me to write this article, it had two